cloudfoundry/docs-bosh/content/director-configure-blobstore.md

 ---
 ## Azure Storage Account {: #azure-storage }

+Azure Storage Account is supported from bosh version `278.0.0`.

 The Director and the Agents can use an Azure Storage Account compatible blobstore.
 Here is how to configure it:

 1. Create a *private* Azure Storage Account and a container